CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## Question 5

 What is CSS useful for?
-Answer 5: Cascading Style Sheet
+Answer 5: It make easier to separate the style from the structure, and you can work on its own.

 ## Question 6